Starfish-develop/Starfish/README.md

     set path=(/data/astropy/ska/arch/x86_64-linux_CentOS-5/bin $path)

-You may also want to set up your [SSH keys](https://help.github.com/articles/generating-ssh-keys).
+If this is the first time you are using github on your computer, you will also want to set up your [SSH keys](https://help.github.com/articles/generating-ssh-keys).

 ## Getting the files